- Can Morgan Be Released?

 - Indications are that Morgan is Deaf.
 If this is True, would this Affect her Chances to Survive in the Wild?

 - Can We Learn Anything about Orca if we Return Morgan to the Wild?

 - How will Returning Morgan to the Wild Affect Other Norwegan Orca?

 Can Morgan Be Released?

 Morgan is a suitable candidate for release.
 She was born in the wild where she spent the first years of her life.
-In fact, Morgan has spent more time in the wild than she has in captivity.
+At the time of her transfer to Loro Parque (29th November 2011), Morgan had spent more time in the wild than she had in captivity.

 Scientific experts have been able to match Morgan’s vocalizations with a group of orca in Norway believed to be Morgan’s pod.
 Orca are incredibly intelligent, and evidence suggests that they have a great capacity for remembering, so this really increases Morgan’s chances of reuniting with her family pod.